Better Business Bureau is warning about these common holiday scams and frauds:

 Santa scammers: What could be more jolly than a letter from Santa addressed directly to your child?
 Make sure the site is real and not gathering your data for identity theft purposes.

-Fake charities: Charities count on end-of-year giving, so be generous if you can.
-But be careful too, because scammers set up fake charities that often have similar sounding names to legitimate charities.
+Fake charities: Charities count on end-of-the-year giving, so be generous if you can.
+But be careful, too, because scammers set up fake charities with similar sounding names.

-Bogus websites: It's easy to mimic a real website, with logos and everything.
-Some red flags you might be on a copy website are: if http is displayed in the address bar instead of the more secure https, the website does not list contact information or they are asking for payment by wire or money card.
+Bogus websites: It’s easy to mimic a real website, with logos and everything.
+Red flags: http (not the more secure https), no contact information, asking for payment by wire or money card.

-Travel scams: With busy holiday travel, bargains on airfare or trips may be tempting.
-Be cautious when booking through online ads, never wire money to someone you don't know and ask for references of trusted travel agencies or website from friends and family members.
+Travel scams: With busy holiday travel, bargains may be tempting.
+Be cautious when booking through online ads, never wire money to someone you don’t know, and ask for references.

-Romance scams: Everyone wants a special someone under the mistletoe, so the holidays are a prime time for scams.
-Be careful when finding an online sweetheart especially one that gets cozy too fast or asks for money.
+Romance scams: Everyone wants a special someone under the mistletoe, so holidays are prime time for scams.
+Be careful with an online sweetheart who gets cozy too fast or asks for money.

-Puppy scams: Who doesn't want a new puppy for the holidays, but be careful buying pets online, especially at the holidays.
-You may end up getting a puppy mill pooch with problems, or you may pay for your new pet and get nothing at all because it was a scam.
+Puppy scams: Be very careful buying pets online, especially at the holidays.
+You may get a puppy mill pooch with problems, or you may get nothing at all because it was a scam.